FY 2021 - 2022 Merit Increases

 - Merit Process Timeline

 The merit pool is calculated using base-funded filled positions only by employees who are eligible.
+Vacant positions will not be included in the merit pool calculations.
 Merit allocations must not be less than $500 for 1.0 FTE.
 The amount and/or percentage available to each budget authority will depend on the amount of the total merit pool.
-This information will be issued to budget authorities later, along with full instructions.
+This information will be disseminated to the budget authorities along with full instructions outlining the application of merit following the confirmation of merit eligibility by Human Resources.

 Meritorious performance is service that is consistently above standard in terms of quality, efficiency, dependability, productivity, and/or value to the employing department or the university.
 The university has many good employees, but not every employee’s performance is meritorious.